Kent Monkman: Two-spiritedness and queerness

 Miss Chief possesses an idealized masculine body to challenge 19th century depictions of two-spirit people as submissive and inferior.
-Furthermore, Miss Chief's two-spirit identity “is an assertion that... the values of settler communities have not entirely succeeded in suppressing the sexual and gender mores of [Indigenous] communities.”
+Furthermore, Miss Chief's two-spirit identity "is an assertion that... the values of settler communities have not entirely succeeded in suppressing the sexual and gender mores of [Indigenous] communities."
 By combining this masculinity with contemporary drag makeup and queerness, Miss Chief subverts contemporary constructions of masculinity and Indigeneity that are based on dominant historical narratives.

 Monkman aims to indigenize history through fluidity of gender.
 Miss Chief shows that "the contemporary view [of Indigeneity and two-spiritedness] is incomprehensible without the past... we ourselves are still inhabited by these historical ideas and images."

 Iconography and fashion

 Reilley Bishop-Stall suggests that Miss Chief's conflation of the customs and traditional wear of distinct Indigenous nations with settler clothing fetishizes depictions of Indigeneity in historical Western art and contemporary pop culture.

-Miss Chief as a character is "constantly traveling back and forth from Europe and always [comes] back with the latest fashions,” for which some have called her inauthentic.
-As Alla Myzelev explains, Miss Chief “blurs the accepted boundaries between... authentic and inauthentic cultural formations.”
+Miss Chief as a character is "constantly traveling back and forth from Europe and always [comes] back with the latest fashions," for which some have called her inauthentic.
+As Alla Myzelev explains, Miss Chief "blurs the accepted boundaries between... authentic and inauthentic cultural formations."

 Miss Chief as trickster

-Miss Chief is “a trickster, undefinable, fluid, charming, upsetting, silly, playful, revealing.”
-She is able to travel between oppositions that “structure life in North America” by undermining polarities between “the past and present, [the] resistant and the complicit... [the] authentic and the degraded.”
+Miss Chief is "a trickster."
+She is able to travel between oppositions that "structure life in North America" by undermining polarities between "the past and present, [the] resistant and the complicit... [the] authentic and the degraded."

 Despite the violence and brutality of her actions in many of Monkman's works, the irony of the depicted scenes is often humorous.
-As literary critic Eva Gruber explains, many Indigenous artists and authors ironically “engage with the representational tropes [of Indigeneity], very nearly reproducing them in order to subvert and expose them as false constructions.”
-Shirley Madill argues that Miss Chief's ability to “reverse the gaze of colonizers” tricks audiences into engaging with how all historical narratives are constructed.
+As literary critic Eva Gruber explains, many Indigenous artists and authors ironically "engage with the representational tropes [of Indigeneity], very nearly reproducing them in order to subvert and expose them as false constructions."
+Shirley Madill argues that Miss Chief's ability to "reverse the gaze of colonizers" tricks audiences into engaging with how all historical narratives are constructed.

 Group of Seven Inches

-While Monkman was artist-in-residence at the McMichael Gallery in Vaughan, the gallery looped Edward S. Curtis’ film In the Land of the Head Hunters (1914) in an area focused on Indigenous history, despite its problematic framing.
+While Monkman was artist-in-residence at the McMichael Gallery in Vaughan, the gallery looped Edward S. Curtis' film In the Land of the Head Hunters (1914) in an area focused on Indigenous history, despite its problematic framing.
 In 2005, after seeing this, Monkman performed The Taxonomy of The European Male.
 The content shot of that session was edited into the film Group of Seven Inches.